replicate/cog/docs/http.md

 }
 ```

-it can be canceled with
+It can be canceled with:

 ```http
 POST /predictions/abcd1234/cancel HTTP/1.1
 ```

-Use of the cancelation API to cancel predictions started "synchronously" (i.e.
+Predictions cannot be canceled if they're
-without the `Prefer: respond-async` header) is currently not supported.
-This may
+created without a provided `id`
-change in a future release of Cog.
+or synchronously, without the `Prefer: respond-async` header.